acuadrosr18/Brain-to-Speech-Synthesis-Project_DeepLearning/README.md

 - Data source
 - Data exploration and visualization
-- Data preparation for training, validation and test.
+- Data preparation for training
 In the **Brain-to-Speech-Synthesis-Project_DeepLearning** Github Repository we can find the README.md file with the summary of the project, and the .IPYNB file which contains the resolution of the Milestone #1 of the project.